 Planned next year's girls' weekend...
 I can't wait.

-And if you want more inspiration here are some more tips for travelling to Lisbon.
+And if you want more inspiration here are some more tips for travelling to Lisbon and a post all about what Lisbon is known for.
 Had we had more time I would have also made us head to see Cabo da Roca as I remember only too clearly how beautiful it was.

 If you'd like to save or share this post, here's an image you can pin:

 We stayed in Lisbon with HomeAway.co.uk in a bargain-priced no frills but did-the-job apartment in Bairro Alto.